tombrille/svelteplot/src/routes/marks/line/+page.md

 </Plot>
 ```

 The following plot demonstrates combining grouping of lines with coloring by value.
-You can check out this [Playground Demo](https://svelte.dev/playground/8adc0301f1b24de6a69a11594ea2bc06?version=5.28.1) to see the source code
+You can out this [Playground Demo](https://svelte.dev/playground/8adc0301f1b24de6a69a11594ea2bc06?version=5.28.1) to see and _edit_ the source code.

 <CO2Decades />